 Physical books and DVDs can be returned 24/7 via exterior book drops at all libraries.
 Deschutes Public Library does not impose late fines for overdue materials.
 If you returned an item and do not see its return reflected on your account after four (4) business days, please contact us at (541) 617-7050 for a shelf check.
 Items not returned by 21 days after their due date will be considered lost, and customers are responsible for replacement costs.

 You can apply for a library card.
 Deschutes County residents 17 and older can apply online here by clicking on “Pre-apply online.”
 For children ages 16 and younger, parents/guardians can also apply online for a library card for the child using the same link.
 We will process applications online and get a card number to you via email within three business days.

-Some museum passes are available for check out again.
+Museum passes are available for check out.
 Learn more here.